1994 Australian Open – Men's singles

 Pete Sampras defeated Todd Martin in the final, 7–6(7–4), 6–4, 6–4 to win the men's singles tennis title at the 1994 Australian Open.
+It was his first Australian Open title and fourth major title overall.

 Jim Courier was the two-time defending champion, but lost in the semifinals to Sampras.

+This tournament marked the first major appearance of future champion Thomas Johansson.

 Seeds

 The seeded players are listed below.
 Pete Sampras is the champion; others show the round in which they were eliminated.